YMGB96/SchoolProject-StrategyGames/TechnicalDocu.md

 The file also has the **global variable** `menu_logic`, that is an **instance** of the featured `MenuLogic` **class**, so that other modules can easily access the **same instance**

-### **Database**
-In the file `database.py` a database named `'gamesdb.db'` is created to connect with the `SQLite3` module, two tables follow to store the login information of the registered users and to store the result values after every game finishes.

-Following, some methods are defined to `add` entries to the database and to `fetch` contents from it, this methods can be called from other classes in the application.

-`connection.row_factory = sqlite3.Row` was added to not only read the queried data as tuples, but to also have the corresponding keys for it.

 ### **Registering a User**
 Use the `register` method, to register a user and set them as the active user